allwinandrews/farm-manager/README.md

-Web App to manage beasic necessities of a Farm
+Web App to manage basic necessities of a Farm